-But, I get it–admitting that you want to “harness the power of the moon” might make you feel like a total weirdo.
-Here are three ways you can tap into the power of Tuesday’s new moon–in varying degrees of woo-woo-ness–so that you can align with the moon’s energy no matter where you are in your ~*mystical*~ journey.
+But, I get it — admitting that you want to “harness the power of the moon” might make you feel like a total weirdo.
+Here are three ways you can tap into the power of Tuesday’s new moon — in varying degrees of woo-woo-ness — to align with the moon’s energy no matter where you are in your own ~*mystical*~ journey.

-Spend a few moments deciding on an intention that you want to “grow” over the next two weeks–and remember, if you pick something that falls under the Capricorn umbrella, that’s even better.
-Then, light a fresh candle as you repeat the intention (in your mind or out loud, whatever makes you comfortable).
+Spend a few moments deciding on an intention that you want to “grow” over the next two weeks (and remember, if you pick something that falls under the Capricorn umbrella, that’s even better).
+Then, light a fresh candle as you repeat the intention, either in your mind or out loud, whatever makes you comfortable.
 Re-light the candle every night over the next two weeks, until the full moon on January 31st, and let it serve as a nightly reminder of your intention.

 For the ritual-curious: To really harness the energy of earthy Capricorn under this new moon, mix intention-setting with something that brings you physical comfort: a bath!

-First, create a calm and clear space for your intention bath by cleansing the room with sage or palo santo (some of my favorites are here and here).
+First, create a calm and clear space for your intention bath by cleansing the room with palo santo.
 Light some candles to set the mood, and run a warm bath.
-Instead of your usual bubbles, pour in epsom salts and coconut milk to make the bath a cleansing experience on every level–mind, body, and soul.
+Instead of your usual bubbles, pour in epsom salts and coconut milk to make the bath a cleansing experience on every level — mind, body, and soul.
 Epsom salts are said to totally destress and detoxify the body by reducing inflammation, promoting better sleep, and stimulating the gut; and coconut milk has been incorporated into spiritual ceremonies for centuries because “when the coconut is broken it symbolizes the ego shell breaking and the heart, the essence which gives life, being allowed to come out and be made available.”
-(I mean, who knows if this applies to Whole Foods’ boxed coconut milk, which is what I’ll be using, but I like to think it does!)
+(I mean, who knows if this applies to Whole Foods’ boxed coconut milk, which is what I’ll be using, but I like to think it does.)

 As you soak in your bath, decide on an intention (or two, or three) that you want to focus on over the next two weeks.
 Use your bath time to meditate on your intentions and let them “soak in.” (!!!
 Get it?
 Someone stop me.)